fed/config/README.md

-# Developer's OS X Fresh Install
+# Developer's macOS Fresh Install

 This document describes how I set up my development environment on a new MacBook or iMac.